Something to treat your taste buds "Made in Serre Chevalier"

 • 25 g chocolate pieces

-• 50 g dried fruit such as almonds, hazelnuts or pistachios to chop
+• 50 g dried fruit such as almonds, hazelnuts or pistachios, chopped

-• 75 g agave syrup, maple syrup or honey (you can mix honey and agave)
+• 75 g agave, maple or honey syrup (you can mix honey and agave)

-• 30 g of coconut butter or normal butter
+• 30 g coconut butter or regular butter

 If you don't have a scale 🤔

-• 1 cup almond butter, coconut butter, or regular butter
+• 1 cup almond, coconut or regular butter

 • 1/2 cup maple syrup = mix all these ingredients together.

-• 1 cup of puffed rice (or any other cereal)
+• 1 cup puffed rice (or any other cereal)

 • 1/2 cup almonds/hazelnuts, ....